 Annual aeration in the fall will open up your lawn's root zone and encourage new growth.
 When combined with overseeding, aeration can help the turf withstand winter conditions.

 The crowns of turfgrass can be killed if warm, moist weather is followed by a sudden freeze.
 This is a common reason that some grass looks dead after winter, and it happens most at the end of the cold season or during early spring—especially when unexpected frost occurs in warm climates planted with warm-season grasses.
-The plant crowns absorb water, so when they suddenly freeze, the fast expansion can kill them.

 • Reseed or resod areas with widespread damage. • Consider reseeding with a cool-season turfgrass blend for lawns that suffer crown freeze frequently.